 The large batteries in the descent stage were essential to powering up most of the lunar module’s systems.
-They were connected to the lunar module’s power distribution system via relays—relays that required power to operate, power that was no longer available from the command module.
-Fortunately, smaller batteries in the lunar module’s ascent stage could be tapped independently of the switch in the Odyssey—but they could power only some systems for a limited amount of time.
-In order to get systems such as life support and the computer running, the ascent batteries had to be connected to the power distribution system, energizing the relays and so allowing the descent batteries to be brought on line.
+They were physically connected to the lunar module’s power distribution system via relays—relays that required power to operate, power that was no longer available via the junction box.
+Fortunately, smaller batteries in the lunar module’s ascent stage could be tapped independently of the switch in the Odyssey—but these batteries could only power some systems for a limited amount of time.
+In order to get major systems such as life support and the computer running, the ascent batteries had to be connected to the power distribution system, which would energize the relays and so allow the descent batteries to be brought on line.

 Nobody had ever planned for this situation.
 Legler and Reeves began working out a set of ad hoc procedures—step-by-step, switch-by-switch instructions for the astronauts—that would coax some power through the maze of circuits in the Aquarius from the ascent batteries to the relays.
-Working from wiring and equipment diagrams of the lunar module, it took them about 30 minutes from the time of Brown’s warning about the state of the command module to finish the list of instructions.
+Working from wiring and equipment diagrams of the lunar module, it took them about 30 minutes to finish the list of instructions from the time of Brown’s warning about the state of the command module.
 The final list involved about “10 to 15” switch throws and circuit breaker pulls for the crew, remembers Legler.
 Once the relays had electricity, the crew could switch over from the Odyssey’s now-dead umbilicals and start powering up the lunar module’s life support systems in lifeboat mode, an even more complicated process.